Chart Color Schemes

 Health performance in Middle Ridge is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Middle Ridge faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (4,826 people), compared to 51.0% across Rest of Qld.
+Middle Ridge faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 59% of the total population (4,826 people), compared to 51.0% across the rest of Queensland.

-The most common medical conditions are arthritis and asthma, impacting 9.2 and 7.3% of residents respectively, while 67.9% declared themselves completely clear of medical ailments, compared to 65.3% across Rest of Qld.
-The area has 23.5% of residents aged 65 and over (1,927 people), higher than the 18.8% in Rest of Qld.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.2 and 7.3% of residents respectively, while 67.9% declared themselves as completely clear of medical ailments, compared to 65.3% across the rest of Queensland.
+The area has 23.5% of residents aged 65 and over (1,927 people), which is higher than the 18.8% in the rest of Queensland.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health